Harshal39/Hospitality-Site/Documentation.md

 3. An external __variant.js__ file is made which contains a reusable function called fade-in animation with a given direction and delay.
 The animation is defined using keyframes and a transition, with the transition's duration, delay, and easing function all customizable.This function was made for animation.

+## About Page and RoomPage
 ### Note:- While making About Page I have noticed that I have to give same media queries for responsiveness in different components thus increasing time and causing repeatation thus I have made a separate Stylesheet folder which contain styles.css folder which will further contain styling for all the components in single file.
-Here I have removed the button component as Common Stylesheet Folder will take care of styling.
+Here I have removed the button component as Common Stylesheet Folder will take care of styling.\

+Use of nth child concept:-\
+:nth-child() selector selects child elements according to their position among all the sibling elements within a parent element.

+## Services, Banner, Gallery and Contact Page
+Remix icons were used in services page.\
+Command - ```npm install -remixicons --save```\
+Further to import:- ```import 'remixicon/fonts/remixicon.css'```